East Wall: Location

-East Wall is bounded by West Road to the west, by Sherrif Street Upper to the south, and was bounded by East Wall Road, Dublin to the north until land reclamation extended that part.
+East Wall is bounded by West Road to the west, by Sheriff Street Upper to the south, and was bounded by East Wall Road to the north until land reclamation extended that part.
 It is linked to Ringsend by the East-Link bridge; it is linked to Fairview by Annesley Bridge.
 The broader region is bounded by Railway lines, the Royal Canal, the River Tolka, the River Liffey and Dublin Port (the Irish Sea), taking in the Dublin Docklands, resulting in a readily identifiable area geographically if somewhat separated from the large city which surrounds it.
 The southern entrance to the Dublin Port Tunnel is in East Wall.

-Development
+History and development

+East Wall dates from the end of the eighteenth century to the time of the construction of the North Wall.
+It was originally a working-class area, with many finding employment in Dublin Port, adjacent to the area.

+On 25 June 1970, the timberyard of James McMahon on East Wall Road caught on fire causing damages amounting to £1 million and two days later, on 27 June, a diesel store warehouse located beside a block of 9 shops on Church Road was set alight with the fire spreading and gutting each shop.
+This was part of a series of fires in the city in 1970.